-Uber’s innovative platform is meticulously crafted with the intricate Uber System Design.
+The Uber team meticulously crafts its innovative platform using the intricate Uber System Design.

 Uber was born out of Travis Kalanick and Garrett Camp’s inability to get a ride in Paris in December 2008.
 By March 2009, they had an app ready, letting people hail rides with a tap.
 Uber expanded internationally in December 2011, with its launch in Paris.

 Uber has transformed transportation and encouraged several entrepreneurs to reevaluate established markets.
-It is now recognized as a symbol of innovation.
 And behind all this is an amazing Uber System Design, which we will uncover next!

 The Requirements for System Design Uber